Trail-Coder/Nebo-LLM4KGC/README.md

-# NeBO-LLM: Neighborhood-Boosted Large Language Model for Knowledge Graph Completion
+# NeBo-LLM: Neighborhood-Boosted Large Language Model for Knowledge Graph Completion

 This repo introduces the implementation of NeBo-LLM in our paper.